There's no denying that the holidays are one of the busiest times of years, especially when it comes to social events.

-There will be no shortage of food and drinks available during Thanksgiving dinner, but that doesn't mean you should share it with your pets.
+There will be no shortage of food and drinks available during holiday dinners and barbecues, but that doesn't mean you should share it with your pets.
 Many of the ingredients used in everyday cooking and baking, such as onion, garlic, and chocolate, can be highly toxic to your pet, even life-threatening.
 We all know that cooked turkey bones can splinter and cause intestinal blockage, inflammation, and abdominal pain which may lead to an emergency clinic which will ruin everyone's evening.

 Even if the food served is not toxic to your pet, eating it may lead to digestive distress and issues in the digestive tract, and in the long run, fatty foods can cause weight gain and bloating.
 Due to this, it's important that all guests know that the food served is strictly for humans - no sharing table scraps with pets!

 3. Give Your Pet a Space of Their Own

 When you're in the thick of the feast, it can be nice to have a quiet space you can slip away to for a few moments of peace.
 You're not the only one who appreciates a quiet place, though.
 Your pets do as well!

 If your pet will be joining the holiday celebrations, make sure that they have a quiet area where they can go if they begin to feel overwhelmed.
 This quiet space should also include fresh water, toys, and a comfortable bed.